 Having clickable items in a video project allows the user to follow certain paths in a video.
 Having the user choose the story that most appeals to them, will likely cause higher engagement and a more relevant message.
 This is a great opportunity to exercise creativity by plotting a humorous or exciting storyline that the user can create themselves.

 A lot of these interactive adventures have experienced a lot of popularity, and have been featured on sites like Buzzfeed and AdWeek because of that popularity.
 If it can be done well, it’s a great way to increase your brand profile.

 Reveal Based Games

 These are ads that appear like games and ask users to interact in order to win, view, receive some sort of deal through participation.
 Users are more likely to participate because of the fun nature of the activity, and in doing so, they are receptive to discount codes, secret pictures, or whatever the company wants to showcase.

-In this Macy’s ad, users can hover over the ad and “scratch off” the ad to reveal a secret image.
-After scratching off the first image, users have a few opportunities to interact with the ad with buttons and page turning.
+In a Macy’s ad, users can hover over the ad and “scratch-off” the ad to reveal a secret image.
+After scratching off the first image, users have a few opportunities to interact with the ad with buttons and page-turning.
 They reported that 18.8% of users engaged with the ad and spent an average of 37 seconds hovering, clicking, and interacting with the ad.

 It also shows the user that the company is listening to their opinion.
 There are two times that a user can interact with a poll.
 The first is when they choose their selection in the poll, and again when results are shown and they have the ability to like or comment.